 The Network’s inaugural Director is Todd Williams, FAICD.
 The inaugural Chair is Mr Neville Stevens, AO.

-The founding University Members of the NSW Cyber Security Network are: UNSW Sydney, Macquarie University, the University of Sydney, the University of Wollongong, the University of Newcastle, the University of Technology Sydney and Western Sydney University.
+The University Members of the NSW Cyber Security Network are: Charles Sturt University, UNSW Sydney, Macquarie University, the University of Sydney, the University of Wollongong, the University of Newcastle, the University of Technology Sydney and Western Sydney University.

 The NSW Cyber Security Network (NSWCSN) is a place where industry, government and research institutions collaborate to build future-focused cyber security capabilities.
 NSWCSN also has the charter to develop a talent pool that can protect the state’s utilities, businesses and public infrastructure from the global threat of cyber-attack.
 NSWCSN is made up of seven Member Universities and is funded by the NSW Government through the Office of the Chief Scientist and Engineer.
 Its aim is to position NSW as a leader in cyber security.